risketor/BenderWebDriverIOApp/README.md

 - TestConfig.
 In this file which maintains the needed data for setting up the test and run it.
 Details about the Appium configuration, device chosen, time out, APK, etc.
 - Driver.
 This is the base page of framework in which the main driver is created, used and killed.

+## Improvements
+- Having different files for test user data, environment configuration, runner, etc.
+- Output with details of the steps and pages.
+- Test reports in files (e.g. Allure)

 ## Contact
 If you have any questions about this repo, please do not hesitate to contact me.